student-IH-labs-and-stuff/BCNDATA2022/Projects/Storytelling/facebook_movement.md

 ### Method

-Work collaboratively in groups of 2-4
+Work collaboratively in groups of 2-3

 ### Time

-You have until **!ASK ANGELA for the time!** pm today to get the data, analyse it, and develop a story around the data which can be presented back to the classroom
+You have until **!ASK KOFI for the time!** pm today to get the data, analyse it, and develop a story around the data which can be presented back to the classroom

 ### Tools